jjmusic-online/jjmusic-online.github.io/_pages/about/about-eng.md

 - Korea🇰🇷 Kyunghee Univ.
 Jazzpiano(B.A.)
 - 4years scholarship
 - Korea 🇰🇷 Sookmyung Women's Univ.
 Music Education (M.Edu.)
+- Qualification for a Teacher's Certificate, Südkorea (2009)
 - U.S.A.🇺🇸 City University of New York, Queens College, Jazz Performane (M.M.)
 - Worked as an Full time Assistant Professor and an Instructor in South Korea KyungHee Univ.
 Suwon